fynv/ScoreDraft/README.md

 * CMake 3.0+
 * Python3
 * Qt5 (Needed by "QtPCMPlayer“ and "Meteor" extensions.
 You can remove them from /CMakeLists.txt if you don't need them.
 Then you don't need Qt5)
+* CUDA (Optionally needed by UtauDraft, can be disabled by setting "USE_CUDA" to false in /UtauDraft/CMakeLists.txt)

 Run CMake to generate makefiles/project files for your system and build.
 You are recommanded to: